MananBabbar07/binance-futures-testnet-bot/README.md

 # Binance Futures Testnet Trading Bot

 > A CLI-based Python application for placing MARKET and LIMIT orders on Binance Futures Testnet (USDT-M).
-Built to demonstrate clean architecture, input validation, async-aware order handling, and structured logging.
+> Built for the **Primetrade.ai AI Agent Developer Assessment**.

 ---

 ## 📌 Overview

-This project simulates real trading interactions against Binance's Futures Testnet API.
-It is **not** a strategy bot — it is an engineering demonstration focused on:
+This application interacts with the Binance Futures Testnet API to place real orders in a simulated trading environment.
+The focus is on clean architecture, safe input handling, and reliable logging — not strategy logic.

+**What it demonstrates:**
-- Correct API interaction patterns
+- Correct usage of the Binance Futures REST API via `python-binance`
-- Modular, maintainable code structure
+- Separation of concerns across CLI, validation, API client, and order logic
-- Handling asynchronous order execution behavior
+- Handling of Binance's asynchronous order execution (acknowledgement ≠ final status)
-- Traceability through structured logging
+- Structured, readable logging for debugging and auditability

----

-## ⚙️ Features

-- Place **MARKET** and **LIMIT** orders via CLI
-- Supports **BUY** and **SELL** sides
-- Input validation before any API call is made
-- Logs API request, initial response, and re-fetched order status
-- Post-order status verification to handle Binance's async execution model

 ---